ehudson-dev/mastra_lambda/README.md

 # Mastra AI Lambda Implementation

-This repo uses the Mastra AI Weather example code, transformed to run serverless in a Lambda function.
+This repo uses the Mastra AI Library & CDK to deploy serverless Claude agents with the aim of doing dynamic QA on web applications.

 It does not build Mastra, or use their server or API.
-A simple API gateway has been provided as an example.

 Due to my inability to figure out their interoperability between CJS and ESM modules, a `fix-compilation.cjs` runs after the compiler and transforms imports that end in `/index` and files to `.mjs`.